AlphaValue Corporate Services

-Drone Volt Group operates in France and internationally through subsidiaries in Denmark, Benelux, Canada, the Netherlands, Switzerland and has agents in the USA.
+Drone Volt Group operates in France and internationally through subsidiaries and agents in Denmark, Benelux, Canada, and Switzerland and has agents in the USA and the Middle East.

 General market, expected to display high growth